vkbo/novelWriter/README.md

 Qt as low as 5.2.1 and Python 3.4.3 has been tested, and worked in the past, but there are no guarantees that this will keep working as these are not a part of the test builds.

-For the apt package manager on Debian systems, the following Python3 packages are needed:
+For the apt package manager on Debian/Ubuntu systems, the following Python3 packages are needed:

 * `python3-pyqt5` for the GUI
-* `python3-pyqt5.qtsvg` may need to be installed separately
 * `python3-lxml` for writing project files

 These are optional, but recommended: